HUMR5702 – Human Rights and Sustainable Development: Interdisciplinary Perspectives on Theory and Practices

 - Good knowledge of key analytical and practical issues that emerge when human rights are integrated into the strategies of development institutions

 - Good knowledge of the main contemporary challenges and controversies pertaining to poverty a as a human rights issue, and the issue of climate change

-- Good knowledge about how development policies impact on the respect for, protection of and fulfilment of human rights
+- Good knowledge about how development policies impact on the respect for, and protection and fulfilment of human rights

 - Analyse how social, cultural and economic development may imply human rights challenges and violations

-- Find the applicable source material and identify and interpret the relevant substantive rules and principles as they arise in case law, are being adhered to in public policies, and serve as rallying points in civic action
+- Find the applicable source material and identify and interpret the relevant substantive rules and principles as they arise in case law, are being adhered to in public policies, and serve as rallying points in national, national and local action

 - Understand the obstacles and challenges of integrating human rights and development, both from a legal and public policy position

-- Critically evaluate existing treaties, rules and practices for the protection of human rights in development contexts, including issues of equality
+- Critically evaluate existing treaties and resolutions for the protection of human rights in development contexts

 - Write analytical reports and assessment studies of national and international development institutions, including public institutions and non-governmental organization